Don't forget to secure your membership before applying for GTÖ grants

 DEADLINES AND REQUIREMENTS

 There is one deadline a year with the call being published here.
 The current deadline for research grants is 31.
-March 2025.
+March 2026.
 The applicants will usually be notified by the end of August and funds will then be made available by mid-September.
 The grants should run for a maximum of 12 months, the Final Report will be due by October of the following year.
 The Society for Tropical Ecology grant must be acknowledged in any resulting publication, and a copy of the publication sent to the Society for Tropical Ecology.
-We further expect successful applicants to provide a short (maximum 0.5 -1 printed page) description of the project including a supporting picture or graphical abstract to be featured on our web page and the newsletter upon receiving the grant money.
-Sucessful candidates are also requested to prepare a 1-min project video from the field or the lab that should contain some real work experiences from the project to be fetured on our social media platform.
+We further expect successful applicants to provide:

 APPLICATION PROCESS